the-maty/dc-bot-pterodactyl-py/README.md

 ---

-- It would be nice if you would give me credit when using this
-- This project SHOULD work with no issues.
-If there's one, open an issue and I will check it out.

----

 **Instructions to run inside Docker**
 1. Take `docker-compose.yml` and edit path where would be your config stored.
 2. Create `config.py` from example-config.py